 4. Import your roster into CATME

 This step is done during step "5.
 Create a CATME activity" when you create your Peer Evaluations.
 You will be provided the opportunity to import your CSV file into CATME via your web browser.
-For quick reference, please watch the following video which begins when you need to import your team information.

 Creating a Peer Evaluation Survey